stacksjs/reverse-proxy/README.md

 reverse-proxy --version
 ```

-### Configuration
+## Configuration

-You can also use a configuration file:
+The Reverse Proxy can be configured using a `reverse-proxy.config.ts` _(or `reverse-proxy.config.js`)_ file and it will be automatically loaded when running the `reverse-proxy` command.

 ```ts
 // reverse-proxy.config.ts (or reverse-proxy.config.js)